MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 ## What email address can I use?

-You can use a work or school [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa).
-To use a personal email to start a new trial, you'll need to set up a new work or school account.
-You can set up a new work or school account by signing up for a new Microsoft 365 E3 or Dynamics 365 Sales or Customer Service Trial with your personal email.
+You need to use a work or school email account connected to a Microsoft 365 service to use Power Pages.
+You can set up a new work or school account by signing up for a new [Microsoft 365 E3](/microsoft-365/commerce/try-or-buy-microsoft-365?view=o365-worldwide) or Dynamics 365 Sales or Customer Service [Trial](https://dynamics.microsoft.com/dynamics-365-free-trial/) with your personal email.

 ## Is Power Pages available in my location?